sb-ai-lab/RePlay/README.md

 pip install replay-rec
 ```

+To get the latest development version or RePlay, [install it from the GitHab repository](https://sb-ai-lab.github.io/RePlay/pages/installation.html#development).
 It is preferable to use a virtual environment for your installation.

 If you encounter an error during RePlay installation, check the [troubleshooting](https://sb-ai-lab.github.io/RePlay/pages/installation.html#troubleshooting) guide.